yutongwangBIT/multi_orbslam3/README.md

 The installation of multi_orbslam3 requires the same libraries as ORB-SLAM3.
 Please follow the instructions on [this page](https://github.com/UZ-SLAMLab/ORB_SLAM3#1-prerequisites) to install them.

+**Note: This repository has been tested on Ubuntu 18.04 and ROS Melodic.
+Other versions may not be compatible.**

 To build multi_orbslam3, you need to clone this repository and run the following commands:

 ```bash